Privacy Policy

 Certificate Pinning

-Mobile apps use certificate pinning to prevent man-in-the-middle attacks against the relay server connection.
+All client apps use SPKI certificate pinning to prevent man-in-the-middle attacks against relay server connections.

 Your Rights